percona/everest-doc/docs/migration_guide.md

     [Create EKS cluster :material-arrow-right:](quickstart-guide/eks.md){.md-button}  [Create GKE cluster :material-arrow-right:](quickstart-guide/gke.md){.md-button}

-5. Verify that you have access to the Kubernetes cluster that you want to use with Everest.
+5. Verify that you have access to the Kubernetes cluster that you want to use with Percona Everest.
 By default, Everest uses the kubeconfig file available under `~/.kube/config`.

     To verify access to the Kubernetes cluster, run the following command: